jasongrimes/grimesit-mm/_pages/services.md

 Legacy codebases are often poorly understood by the team that inherited them.
 Often the best way to approach them is by creating some good documentation.
-This gets everyone literally on the same page about important parts of the software and the business, establishes relationships with all the key stakeholders and domain experts, and delivers a valuable work product to the client early in a project.
+This gets everyone literally on the same page about important parts of the software and the business, establishes relationships with key stakeholders and domain experts, and delivers a valuable work product to the client early in a project.

 Since legacy codebases can be fragile and risky to change,